-It was a large, spirited, predominantly young, and multi-racial crowd.
-Chants of “No justice, no peace!”, “I can’t breathe!” and “Black lives matter!” were echoing around the empty high-rise office buildings of downtown Houston.
-It is hard to give an estimated headcount, since even at that early stage the crowds dispersed somewhat and there were at least two or three epicenters of protest not just in front of City Hall, but also behind and off to the side of the building.
+It was a large, spirited, predominantly young, and multiracial crowd.
+Chants of “No justice, no peace!”, “I can’t breathe!”, and “Black lives matter!” were echoing around the empty high-rise office buildings of downtown Houston.
+It is hard to give an estimated headcount.
+Even at that early stage, the crowds dispersed somewhat and there were at least two or three epicenters of protest not just in front of City Hall but also behind and off to the side of the building.
 I do know that over 800 people said they would attend, but I would think the actual crowd turned out to be well closer to 2,000 people.
 There was no visible Houston DSA contingent, but I learned from our chats that several comrades were planning on going.

 I was at the protest for about two hours and witnessed no major incidents while I was there.
 However, I did hear a number of rumors.
 I later found out that there were indeed skirmishes with cops and those only intensified as the protest went on and smaller groups continued into the night.
 There were also further protests on Saturday, including a march in Houston’s Third Ward, a historically black neighborhood where George Floyd grew up.